Hawkeye (miniseries): Release

 Hawkeye debuted its first two episodes on Disney+ on November 24, 2021.
 The remaining four episodes were released weekly, concluding on December 22.
 It is part of Phase Four of the MCU.
 A premiere screening was held in London on November 11, 2021, as well as on November 17 at the El Capitan Theatre in Los Angeles.

+Home media

+Hawkeye was released on Ultra HD Blu-ray on December 3, 2024, with SteelBook packaging and concept art cards.
+Bonus features include the featurette "A Tale of Two Hawkeyes"; deleted scenes; a gag reel; and the Marvel Studios: Assembled documentary special "The Making of Hawkeye".

 Reception

+Viewership

+Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that Hawkeye accounted for 4.9% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
+According to the file-sharing news website TorrentFreak, Hawkeye was the fifth most-watched pirated television series of 2021.